jbwheatley/pact4s/README.md

 java.lang.UnsupportedClassVersionError: au/com/dius/pact/core/model/BasePact has been compiled by a more recent version of the Java Runtime (class file version
 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0
 ```

+## Running the examples

+In the example directory there are two sbt projects, one for the `consumer`, and one for the `provider`.
+The consumer has tests to generate pacts using both the `munit` and `scalatest` pact forging interfaces.
+These should be ran first, as they
+publish the pacts to files in `./example/resources/pacts` which the provider tests require to run.
+The provider has tests that verify the consumer generated pacts using the `munit` and `scalatest` pact verification interfaces.

 ## Writing Pacts